 You may withdraw money from your qualified retirement plan to pay for unreimbursed deductible medical expenses that exceed 10 percent of your adjusted gross income.

-To withdraw money, it must be the same year that the medical bills were incurred.
+To withdraw money, the medical bills incurred must be the same year.

 You do not need to list all your deductions to take advantage of this exception from paying the 10% tax penalty.
 You can read about it in Publication 590.